TYPESCRIPT

 type UpdateAction = Extract<Action, { type: "update" }>;

-• It doesn’t match partial structures—exact matches are needed
+• It doesn’t match partial or fuzzy patterns—only exact matches

 Learn TypeScript for Free